 1) An Amazing Light Sculpture Lamp

-The artists at Forms in Nature have created this amazing scultured lamp via a 3D printer.
-“Forms in Nature is a artwork with a light source surrounded by a dense and unruly tree and root system created in minature sculpture.
+The artists at Forms in Nature have created this amazing sculptured lamp via a 3D printer.
+“Forms in Nature is a artwork with a light source surrounded by a dense and unruly tree and root system created in miniature sculpture.
 The forest is mirrored around it’s horizontal central axis and forms a circle 360 degrees around the light source and thereby leads one onto the notion of a real world versus an underworld.”

 2) Personalized Action Figures

 Make an action figure of yourself!
 Make use of a 3D printing service such as 3DMe or Twinkind to create a tiny replica of yourself from your photographs or a 3D scan.
 You can also go the DIY route and build your own 3D scanner, here are the instructions.

 Scientists have figured out how to print out body parts such as ears, prosthetic limbs, kidneys, even blood vessels and more.
 These use special 3D printers called bioprinters that use a gel-like substance made from cells or ceramic powder instead of bones.

 Just like on Star Trek, you can now use a 3Dprinter like a food replicator to produce pizza, chocolates and other edibles.
 What could be better – dinner and snacks printed on demand and no one has to do the dishes!